- ICH GCP

 Study design and participants A total of 30 samples were obtained from pregnant individuals receiving antenatal care at the 1st Affiliated Hospital of Jinan University.
 Informed consent was obtained from pregnant women (at least 32 gestational weeks) who met the inclusion criteria.
 Newborns were followed until 14 days after natural delivery.
 Pregnant inclusive criteria were: 1.
 Chinese woman who is pregnant with a single fetus; 2.
 First pregnancy and term delivery.
 Newborns' inclusive criteria were: 1.
 Normal weight (>2500 g, <4000 g); 2.
 Term Infant (>37 weeks, <42 weeks).
 3. Natural birth.
 Pregnanct exclusive criteria were: 1.
 Gastrointestinal disease or family history; 2.
 Vaginitis before pregnancy; 3.
 Antibiotic usage during pregnancy; 4.
 Hypertension, Diabetes Mellitus, Hyperthyroidism, Hypothyroidism, Autoimmune Disease, or Other Endocrine and Metabolic Disease; 5.
 Gestational Hypertensive Disease, Gestational Diabetes Mellitus or Other Gestational Disease; 6.
 Transfusion History, Organ Transplantation History or Immunotherapy History.
 Newborn's exclusive criteria were: 1.
 Abnormal weight (>4000 g, <2500 g); 2.
 With Congenital Diseases;3.
 Intrapartum Fetal Complication.

-Probiotic management In our study, fourteen pregnant women were randomly assigned to the probiotic group, and the rest were assigned to the control group.
+Probiotic management In the investigators' study, fourteen pregnant women were randomly assigned to the probiotic group, and the rest were assigned to the control group.
 After enrollment, pregnant women in the probiotic group received a combination of living Bifidobacterium longum (5 ∗ 106 CFU), Lactobacillus delbrueckii bulgaricus (5 ∗ 105 CFU) and Streptococcus thermophilus (5 ∗ 105 CFU) tablets produced by Neimengu Shuangqi Pharmaceutical Co., Ltd. Pregnant individuals in the probiotic group were administered two tablets twice a day (2 g/d) until natural delivery, and those in the control group took no pills.

 Fecal, vaginal secretion, placental, and meconium collection Fecal collection Feces from pregnant patients were collected twice-between weeks 32 and 34 and before natural labor.
 Feces collected at weeks 32-34 were collected internally, thereby avoiding contamination with foreign material.
 The feces were stored in a domestic refrigerator and transferred to the laboratory freezer at -80 ºC for 24 hours.
 Feces collected before labor were obtained in the hospital and transferred to the laboratory freezer within 30 min of collection.